salt-bevy/salt-bevy/README.md

 For simplicity, we will assume a few things which may be different in your situation.
 These are not prerequisites, but merely conventions which you can freely ignore.
 If you chose not to follow the convention, everything should work correctly anyway.
-For example, this documentation my refer to `/projects/salt-bevy/lessons/windows/xkcd.py` but on your system, the file may actually be `C:\Users\Vernon\PyCharmProjects\ls\lessons\windows\xkcd.py`.
+For example, this documentation may refer to `/projects/salt-bevy/lessons/windows/xkcd.py` but on your system, the file may actually be `C:\Users\Vernon\PyCharmProjects\ls\lessons\windows\xkcd.py`.
 You are expected to mentally make the translation between the lesson's examples and your reality.